 I’m most proud of helping an underperforming staff member turn around their performance and evolve into a consummate Grokker and awesome student recruiter for that client.
 A close second is the time I found myself making follow up calls with applicants for a client.
 It was a unique set of circumstances, but I really got into it and ended up convincing several applicants to enroll at our client institution over its peers.

-Why is it important for institutions to have an on the ground presence in China or SE Asia?
+Why is it important for institutions to have an on the ground presence in Asia?

 When Apple or Deloitte or Pepsi want to promote their products or services in a particular country, they don’t send someone to visit twice a year.
 They put a team on the ground because they realize that’s what is necessary in order to build the local relationships, develop the local market familiarity, and to service the local market with the same care and attention they give to their home market.